-In the estimation part of the Human Interaction module, each quadrotor runs its own quadrotor estimation onboard, which is independent of the number of quadrotors in the system.
+We begin our discussion with the Physical Human-Robot Interaction module, comprising the robot state estimator, the human wrench estimator, and the payload admittance controller.

+Firstly, each quadrotor runs its robot state estimator, a UKF with a fixed state vector size of $19$ and a fixed input vector size of $4$.
+Similarly, the payload admittance controller's computation, as described in eq.~\eqref{eq:admittance_ctrl}, is independent of the number of quadrotors, as it controls only the $6$ degrees of freedom (DoFs) of the payload.
+Consequently, both the UKF and the payload admittance controller exhibit a computational complexity of $\mathcal{O}(1)$, independent of the number of quadrotors $n$ in the system.

-Next, the payload wrench estimation computation can operate on a central ground station or on each of the quadrotor in a distributed fashion as the team synchronizes their clocks and share the individual cable force estimation among the team.
-The computation, as shown in eq.~\eqref{eq:mapping_tension_external_wrench}, scales linearly with the number of quadrotors because of the linear tension mapping matrix $\matP$.
-The computation complexity in eq.~\eqref{eq:mapping_tension_external_wrench} is bounded by $O(n)$, where $n$ represents the number of quadrotors within the system.
-This is because the dimension of matrix $\matP$, as depicted in eq.~\eqref{eq:P_mat}, scales in accordance with $n$.
-Linear time complexity is not a problem based on the available computational resource since $n$ has to be in the order of thousands in order to have this linear-complexity matrix multiplication be the bottleneck of the system.
+Next, the human wrench estimation requires quadrotors in the team to share individual estimated cable tension forces, which are then aggregated to derive the total external wrench on the payload using eq.\eqref{eq:mapping_tension_external_wrench}.
+The computation, shown in eq.\eqref{eq:mapping_tension_external_wrench}, scales linearly with the number of quadrotors due to the linear tension mapping matrix $\matP$.
+Thus, the computation complexity in eq.\eqref{eq:mapping_tension_external_wrench} is bounded by $\mathcal{O}(n)$, with the dimension of matrix $\matP$, as depicted in eq.\eqref{eq:P_mat}, scaling accordingly with $n$.
+This linear time complexity is manageable with the available computational resources, as $n$ would need to reach the order of thousands to make this linear-complexity matrix multiplication the system's bottleneck.

-Similarly, the payload admittance controller in eq.~\eqref{eq:admittance_ctrl} can operate on a central ground station or on each of the quadrotor in a distributed fashion as the team synchronizes their clocks.
-Its computation is independent of the number of quadrotors in the system because the payload admittance controller controls only the $6$ DoFs of the payload.

-\subsubsection{Planning and Control}
+\subsection{Planning and Control}

-On the Planning and Control side, the payload trajectory planner and trajectory tracking controller can operate in the same fashion as the admittance controller.
-This means that they can either run on the ground station or each of the quadrotor with the quadrotors synchronizing with each other using synchronization software like Chrony.
-Its computation is independent of the number of quadrotors.
-The quadrotor controllers in eqs.~\eqref{eq:ctrl_force_scalar} and \eqref{eq:ctrl_moment} operate in a distributed fashion on each quadrotor.

-The tension distribution requires a linear mapping in the form of matrix multiplication as shown in eq.~\eqref{eq:destension} and has a bounded complexity of $O(n)$ where $n$ is the number of quadrotors in the system.
-It is possible to distribute this linear mapping computation: store $3\times 6$ blocks of the pseudoinverse of the tension distribution matrix in each drone and perform the tension mapping computation onboard each drone.
-This would reduce the complexity to $O(1)$.